 Surgery rooms, vestibules, labs and some of the medical-technical equipment available in the facility are booked through Ilab.
 More information is found under "Equipment and rooms" and in Ilab.
 You can also request assistanse from a technician through Ilab.
 Technicians are otherwise available in the unit, if you have questions during your experiment.
-Anesthetics and analgetics are obtained by request and billed to the current project.
+Anesthetics and analgetics are obtained by request and billed to your project.
 Other equipment and drugs can be ordered on request.
 Please contact daily manager or send an email to email@example.com.

 Ordering and import of animals

 Animals from commercial suppliers are ordered though the daily manager.
 For delivery the following Wednesday, send your order by Wednesday morning for delivery Friday the next week.
 This is done by sending an email to firstname.lastname@example.org with the necessary information: species, strain, sex, number of animals, age/body weight, FOTS-number, project number.

 If you want to import animals from a non-commercial source, please contact head of facility well in advance.
 If the animals are not of SPF status, they have to be rederived and health monitored before they can enter the transgenic breeding unit or SPF unit.

 The facility's surgical equipment are available for all users.
 The same applies for the disposable equipment, scales, sentrifuges, pipettes etc.

 If you want to borrow equipment from another research group you must have consent in advance.